 3. Carrousel product showcase campaign

-A fashion retailer shows a carousel products showcasing their new fall collection bags to users who has searched for shoes.
+A fashion retailer shows a carousel of products showcasing their new fall collection bags to users who have searched for shoes.

-By tailoring their ads to the interests and behaviors of their audience, the fashion retailer can increase engagement and sales.
-This type of retargeting campaign can help the fashion retailer to not only increase sales but also build brand loyalty.
+By tailoring their ads to the interests and behaviours of their audience, the fashion retailer can increase engagement and sales.
+This type of retargeting campaign can help the fashion retailer not only increase sales but also build brand loyalty.

-By delivering personalized content to customers who have shown interest in specific products or collections, the retailer is able to create a more personalized shopping experience, leading to a stronger connection between the customer and the brand.
+By delivering personalized content to customers interested in specific products or collections, the retailer can create a more personalized shopping experience, leading to a stronger connection between the customer and the brand.

-In general, contextual marketing is an effective tool for businesses to connect with potential clients through customised and relevant material based on their interests, activities, and behaviors.
+In general, contextual marketing is an effective tool for businesses to connect with potential clients through customized and relevant material based on their interests, activities, and behaviours.